Moonlington/tabletopfloreblog/content/posts/Why We Chase the Dark/index.md

 I've been thinking about why my current TTRPG folder looks the way it does.

 My worldbuilding has drifted towards bleaker tones.
 My recent campaigns have leaned into horror, into impossible choices.
 Delta Green has consumed my entire year.
-I'm currently reading Cyberpunk RED because of the new season of Edgerunners coming out and finding myself drawn to the collapse of society it portrays.
+I'm currently reading Cyberpunk RED because of the new season of Edgerunners coming out.
+I'm finding myself drawn to the collapse of society it portrays.
 When I sat down to write my own scenario, Chrysalis (and parts of Melissae), I wrote about teenagers who transform into monsters in their sleep and kill without remembering.
 And I didn't really think twice about it to be honest.

-I don't have a clean answer for why and I'm not sure I want one.
+I don't have a clean answer for why, and I'm not sure I want one.
 There are things that darker themes in stories give you that heroic fantasy simply cannot reach.
 That gap is what I want to talk about in this post.
 <!--more-->
 ![](img/2PhsBXP.png "Image credit: Arc Dream Publishing")
 ## The pull

 Dark stories aren't about shock value.
-If they were, they'd be boring after the first hit and they're also a weak form of storytelling that comes across more as 'edgy' than intentional.
+If they were, they'd be boring after the first hit.
+It's also just weak storytelling — more edgy than intentional.
 What they actually do is strip away the padding.
 Heroic fantasy gives you a world where problems can be solved by being strong enough or clever enough.
 Darker stories give you a world where those things might not matter.
 Where you can do everything right and still lose.
 Where the question isn't "will the hero win?" but "what is the hero willing to become?"

 When I wrote about Delta Green some time ago, I talked about how its Handler's Guide opens by telling you that the game is about the end of humanity and that it straight up lies about being about anything else.
 That's not marketing. _That's a promise_.
 The book tells you this game will not make you feel powerful.
 It will make you feel small, and then it will ask you what you do with that feeling.

 I think that's what pulls me in.
 Not the misery itself, but the question that comes after.
 When the universe doesn't care about you, when doing the right thing costs more than you can afford.
 What do you hold onto?
-Typical heroic fantasy doesn't need to ask that question, it can assume the good guys win.
+Typical heroic fantasy doesn't need to ask that question.
+It can assume the good guys win.
 These stories can't.
 They have to earn whatever hope they find.

 The most intense moments I've had during my TTRPG sessions have all come from walking into the dark together.
 When a player looks at another player and neither of them knows what their character is going to do next.
 That's not tension you can script.
 That's the shared vulnerability of not knowing if things will be okay.
 It's the opposite of a power fantasy, and it's probably the most alive I've ever felt in this hobby.